All Episodes

 I'm just telling you, you know, we're sitting here, folks.

-Illegal is throughout our our our whole legal process.
+Illegal is throughout our whole legal process.

 I don't know what to do here, folks.

-I mean, this is just you see.
+I mean, this is just, you see, I know it's irritating people.

-I know it's it's irritating people I'm laughing about this stuff.
+I'm laughing about this stuff.

-Because I know there are people genuinely scared about where we're headed, and they're this is they they they feel like this is a country they do not recognize anymore already.
+And they feel like this is a country they do not recognize anymore already.

-We we had the language thugs have won another round.
+The language thugs have won another round.

 That's exactly right.

-Uh it's you win some, you lose some.
+You win some, you lose some.

-Plans are being made to promote a national holiday for Barack Obama, uh, who will become the nation's 44th president when he takes office January 20th.
+Plans are being made to promote a national holiday for Barack Obama, who will become the nation's 44th president when he takes office January 20th.

-We'll be at 7 a.m. and 7 p.m. every Tuesday at the downtown McDonald's, 1100 Kansas Avenue until January 13th.
+Yes, we can planning rallies will be at 7 a.m. and 7 p.m. every Tuesday at the downtown McDonald's, 1100 Kansas Avenue, until January 13th.

-The goals are to secure a national holiday in Obama's honor, to organize celebrations around his inauguration, and to celebrate the 200th birthday of Abraham Lincoln, who was born on February 12th, 1809.
+The goals are to secure a national holiday in Obama's honor, to organize celebrations around his inauguration and to celebrate the 200th birthday of Abraham Lincoln, who was born on February 12th, 1809.

 They're the ones working on the national holiday for Barack Obama.